statamic/docs/content/collections/docs/creating-a-starter-kit.md

 composer.json
 ```

-If you plan to make your Kit updatable (more on that below), you should require this as a path repository.
+If you plan to [make your Starter Kit updatable](#making-starter-kits-updatable), you should require this as a path repository.

 ```json
 {